lacclab/OneStop-Eye-Movements/README.md

 ### Direct Download from OSF

-The data files are stored in an [OSF repository]() (TODO add link), and can be downloaded manually from the repository.
+The data files are stored in an [OSF repository](TODO add link), and can be downloaded manually from the repository.

 ### Python Script